-Carpet is generally priced by the broadloom meter – 1 m x 3.66 m.
-Make sure you convert to square meters when comparing carpet prices to other floor coverings.
-For example tiles or timber.
+Carpet priced by the broadloom meter – 1 m x 3.66 m.
+Make sure you convert to square meters when comparing carpet prices to other floor coverings, for example, tiles or timber.

-Not one carpet fiber is inherently more desirable as compared with any other.
-Each fiber is available in a variety of qualities and prices.
-The most significant points are choosing a fiber, style and construction matching with your lifestyle and budget; and ensuring it is suitable in the room it will be installed.
+Not one carpet fibre is inherently more desirable as compared with any other.
+Each fibre is available in a variety of qualities and prices.
+The most significant points are choosing a fibre, style and construction matching with your lifestyle and budget; and ensuring it is suitable in the room.

 How about colour?

-- Lighter colors are ideal for small rooms as they will make it seem larger, but they will show stains more readily compared to darker shades.
+- Lighter colours are ideal for small rooms as they will make it seem more significant, but they will show stains more readily compared to darker shades.

-- Dark colors will be inclined to show lint.
+- Dark colours will be inclined to show lint.

-- Cool greens along with blues will provide a relaxing effect.
+- Crisp greens, along with blues, will provide a relaxing effect.

 - Reds yellows, as well as browns, will warm up a room.